 People often tend to whine music used to be better when they were young.
 That's not me.
 Yes, I tend to feel nostalgic about old music and I don't understand some modern genres.
 But lot of great things happened in the meantime.

 Dozens of great young artists produce amazing electronic music on a daily basis.
 Producers like Raz Nitzan still deliver tons of freshly produced beats as if 2000s never ended.
 I fell in love with modern drum'n'bass and synthwave.
-I keep discovering new, less known artists that wouldn't have made to MTV 2 Pop in the 2000s.
+I keep discovering new, less known artists that wouldn't have made it to MTV 2 Pop in the 2000s.
 Internet revolutionized music discovery to the point I'd never have dreamt of.

 Oh, and one more thing.
 I maintain a nostalgic eurotrance playlist on YouTube.
 It is the most comprehensive selection of club music as I remember it.
 Keeping it up-to-date is getting more and more difficult as a lot of songs are getting increasingly harder to come by.
 But I love getting back to it for my quarterly nostalgia trips.
 Go check it.
 It's good.